AdventureBear/trot/README.md

 **Output**

 1. Imports Child1, Child2 into parent Component
-1. Searches for the render() function of Parent and inserts the Child components.
+1. Searches for the render() function in the Parent component and nests the Child components.
+1. Child components must already exist in same directory

 This lets you quickly see a rough sketch of your nested application.